 Support organizations that promote genetic research and awareness.
 By raising awareness about genetic disorders, you can help reduce stigma, improve access to genetic testing and counseling, and advocate for funding for research into new treatments and cures.

-For example, organizations like the National Human Genome Research Institute (NHGRI) and the National Organization for Rare Disorders (NORD) play a crucial role in advancing genetic research and providing support to individuals and families affected by genetic disorders.
+Here's one way to look at it: organizations like the National Human Genome Research Institute (NHGRI) and the National Organization for Rare Disorders (NORD) play a crucial role in advancing genetic research and providing support to individuals and families affected by genetic disorders.

 FAQ